Published By Credit Suite at December 30th, 2015

 This means you can build a business credit profile and have an excellent credit score in a VERY short time period.

 Consumer credit reporting is governed by the Fair Credit Reporting Act (FCRA).
 And per the FCRA someone HAS to have Permissible Purpose to pull your personal credit, basically they must have your consent to review your reports.
-Only certain institutions such as banks, auto dealers, mortgage brokers, and others licensed to lend money and approved for credit pulling capabilities can pull your consumer credit report.
+Only certain institutions such as banks, auto dealers, mortgage brokers, and others licensed to lend money and approved for credit pulling capabilities are allowed.
+So, only they can pull your consumer credit report.

 Think about some of the people who can see your reports as they wish whenever they want: customers, clients, suppliers, others who you might do business with and competitors.